junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 - Geeralized Least Squares (GLS): for arbitrary convariance matrix structure, yields efficient and unbiased estimates in presence of heteroskedasticity or serial correlation.
 - Feasible generalized least squares (GLSAR), for autocorrelated errors that follow an autoregressive AR(p) process.

-Multicollinearity occurs when $\geq$ 2 independent variables are highly correlated.
+Multicollinearity occurs when $$\geq$$ 2 independent variables are highly correlated.

 - Difficult to determine which factors influence dependent variable.
 - Individual p-value can be misleading, a high p-value but variable is important